School of Humanities History

-Samuel McCulloch’s deanship was followed by a series of Humanities deans that shared his vision of strong faculty recruitment as they worked tirelessly to bring the best and brightest to UC Irvine Humanities.
-In the early 1970s, the School of Humanities launched a doctorate in Critical Theory, making UC Irvine the only university in the country to offer a doctorate in that field.
+McCulloch’s deanship was followed by a series of humanities deans that shared his vision of strong faculty recruitment as they worked tirelessly to bring the best and brightest to UC Irvine Humanities.
+In the early 1970s, the School of Humanities launched a doctorate in critical theory, making UC Irvine the only university in the country to offer a doctorate in that field.

 The Humanities Core Course was implemented in 1970.
 The academic excellence of the program was so strong in rigor and concept that many of the other deans on campus made enrollment in the course a high priority for their students.
 To this day, students rank the course among the best on campus.